 I like the versatility of this pillow.
 I can use this traveling and I can also use it as a pillow replacement if I need a better pillow in a hotel (or if I’m camping).

 The biggest flaw seems to be the shape of the pillow.
-The pillow has wide edges and a narrow center, so the surface area where you’d rest the back of your head (or the side of your face if you are a side sleeper) is limited.
+The pillow has wide edges and a narrow center, so the surface area where one would rest the back of the head (or the side of the face if the person is a side sleeper) is limited.

 Other reviewers had similar issues with the limited surface of the pillow.
 I think the shape of the REI pillow saves on space and allows it to be compact, but for personal comfort I’m more inclined to like a full rectangular or square-shaped pillow like the Therm-a-Rest Compressible Pillow (which can also be found at REI).